samblenny/ocfpga/experiments/04_try_prebuilt_firmware/README.md

     I click the btn0 button, the LED starts its rainbow fade, and a DFU device shows up in `lsusb`.
 This is a lot more convenient compared to the previous DFU method of having to hold the button down while plugging in the cable.

-## Results

-1. From the prebuilt binaries in orangecrab-fpga/production-test-sw, I can use `dfu-util` to load either `orangecrab-test-85F.bit` or `orangecrab-reboot-85F.bit` into the `-d 1209:5af0 alt=0` DFU defice.
-The reboot-85F one blinks green and then starts DFU mode when I press btn0.
-The test-85F one pulls pin 0 (silkscreen "0") high.
-It probably does a lot more, but I don't know how to trigger that stuff.

-2. I can load the prebuilt `blink_fw.dfu` binary into `-d 1209:5af0 --alt 1`
-   and run it with `dfu-util -d 1209:5af0 --alt 1 -e`.
-It makes the LED blink red.

-3. The prebuilt `combine.dfu` binary from orangecrab-fpga/orangecrab-examples
-   does not work.
-I can flash it if I change the product ID with `dfu-suffix`, but, when I do that, the LED just does the bootloader rainbow fade thing.

 ## Discoveries